2i2c-org/team-compass/product/deliveryflow.md

 This document outlines such a process, designed to be transparent to the organization about what’s been worked on at any time, and to provide clear communication and collaboration points between Product, Engineering and any stakeholders, internal or external, that have a vested interest in the outcome of a project.

-:::{admonition} ProductBoard is where most Product conversation happens
+:::{admonition} Productboard is where most Product conversation happens

-We use a tool called [ProductBoard](https://www.ProductBoard.com/) to provide us with a centralized place for storing, tagging and later mining ideas around our product roadmap.
+We use a tool called [Productboard](https://www.productboard.com/) to provide us with a centralized place for storing, tagging and later mining ideas around our product roadmap.
 This gives our team the ability to fully consider, prioritize, and potentially action the most important ideas.

-[The ProductBoard team guide and primer](https://docs.google.com/document/d/1UkFcv2klEBOEnZ4CoB7PnVYS6MNOn5fCfM7unbco2lI/edit?usp=sharing) describes how anyone on our team can use ProductBoard.
+[The Productboard team guide and primer](https://docs.google.com/document/d/1UkFcv2klEBOEnZ4CoB7PnVYS6MNOn5fCfM7unbco2lI/edit?usp=sharing) describes how anyone on our team can use Productboard.
 :::

 ## How most team members participate in this process

 All team members are encouraged to participate in the Product process by **providing, refining, and discussing Insights**.
-To learn how to do this, see [the ProductBoard team primer and guide](https://docs.google.com/document/d/1UkFcv2klEBOEnZ4CoB7PnVYS6MNOn5fCfM7unbco2lI/edit#bookmark=id.27fegmw16krg).
+To learn how to do this, see [the Productboard team primer and guide](https://docs.google.com/document/d/1UkFcv2klEBOEnZ4CoB7PnVYS6MNOn5fCfM7unbco2lI/edit#bookmark=id.27fegmw16krg).

 ## 0. Our product operations principles